agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2018-07-06-second evaluation.markdown

 test_folder = mkdtemp(prefix='SMC_TEST')
 ```

-Here I am showing how it can sample from a normal distribution using a set of predefined epsilon thresholds, or computing them by scaling the interquartile range with the _iqr_scale_ parameter. it will continue to sample until a minimum epsilon value is reached.
+Here I am showing how it can sample from a normal distribution using a set of predefined epsilon thresholds, or computing them by scaling the interquartile range with the _iqr_scale_ parameter.
+It will continue to sample until a minimum epsilon value is reached.

 ```python
 # true data